Updated August 25th, 2021

 We hear it, and we hear it often.
 “I have this big plan for my Mustang!
 All I need is this, that, and that other thing and my car will be complete!”
 Usually these plans start with a complete tear down of the car, throwing parts into boxes with questionable labels and setting the boxes around the garage.

 Then the inevitable happens: life gets in the way.
 Full builds require a massive amount of time, specialty expertise, and dollars.
 Sourcing the parts, learning to weld, understanding how suspensions work, cutting off the old greasy crud… it all takes time and money.
 Too often these projects never make it back together.
 They collect dust or are sold for pennies on the dollar to the next guy.
 Years ago I remember a good friend of mine telling me not to tear apart my car for my big plan, for fear of it never going back together again.
 He was pretty close to right on that one… it took me four years just to get it driveable.

-We tend to say “I’m not going to drive it until…” however in reality we should be focused on enjoying the now and growing into the future.
+We tend to say, “I’m not going to drive it until…” however in reality we should be focused on enjoying the car now and growing into the future.

 This thought process has massively influenced our product line.
 Each part from MMI should be something that we can easily install and keep moving.
-When customers ask us about what big to do they should think about we generally want to know what the car needs next.
-This might turn in to a bit of a conversation however the customer a lot of the time will find that they need much less than they were thinking.
-This will enable the customer to get their car back on the road and keep enjoying.
-Also it will leave the pocket book a little stronger for the next hurdle.
+When customers ask our advice on what to install next, we want to know what the car needs.
+Often this conversation results in people realizing they need a whole lot less than they thought to get the kind of drive they want.
+We want our customers on the road enjoying their cars without having to refinance the mortgage.

 So when you are planning your next “Big Thing”, plan on taking it one bite at a time and enjoy the trip.